 Additional members may be appointed in commemoration of important royal, state or national occasions.
 Additional members have the same status as Ordinary members, but are not counted within the limit of 20 living persons (they are ‘additional to’ the Ordinary membership).

-Additional appointments have been made on four occasions:
+Additional appointments have been made on five occasions:

 - in 1990 for the 150th anniversary of the Treaty of Waitangi;